Chapter 2 Yuri

 “This is one of many communities across the New Earth,” Thomas explained.
 “I am sure you will quickly identify with many of its members.”

-A thudding sound behind Yuri distracted him from the scene below.
+A sudden thud came from behind Yuri that distracted him from the scene below.
 He turned and saw a huge creature, with wings like an eagle but a body like a lion.

 Bull turned to Yuri.
 “Cedric is a seraph.
 He’s the guardian of the community.”